-Currently, the discharge factors for non-residential customers in the former Wyong local government area are higher than those for similar customers in the former Gosford local government area.
-We consider that these discharge factors should be aligned for the two areas and that they should be adjusted in line with NSW Department of Planning and Environment (DPE) guidelines.
+Currently, the discharge factors for non-residential customers in the former Wyong LGA are higher than those for similar customers in the former Gosford LGA.
+We consider that these discharge factors should be aligned for the two areas and that they should be adjusted in line with NSW Department of Planning and Environment guidelines.
 These higher discharge factors would result in higher billable discharge volumes (by 8 ML per year as shown in Table 2.6) than originally proposed by CCC Water, and therefore higher revenue for CCC Water from this source.
-The higher billable discharge volumes have led to a slightly lower fixed charge which results in a negligible impact overall on typical non-residential bills?
+The higher billable discharge volumes have led to a slightly lower fixed charge which results in a negligible impact overall on typical non-residential bills.^k

-Our draft decision is to align non-residential discharge factors across the former Gosford and Wyong local government areas.
-Table 2.6 shows the resulting billable discharge volumes reflecting the alignment of wastewater charges across the former Gosford and Wyong local government areas, as well as CCC Water's proposed discharge volumes.
+Our final decision is to align non-residential discharge factors across the former Gosford and Wyong LGAs for the purpose of setting prices.
+Table 2.6 shows the resulting billable discharge volumes reflecting the alignment of wastewater charges across the former Gosford and Wyong LGAs, as well as CCC Water's proposed discharge volumes.

-Table 2.6 Draft decision on billable discharge volumes (ML)
+Table 2.6 IPART decision on billable discharge volumes (ML)

-Category Current 2021-22 Draft Decision 2022-23 2023-24 2024-25 2025-26 CCC Water's proposed discharge volumes 3,965 3,985 4,004 4,023 4,043 IPART draft decision on discharge volumes using aligned discharge factors 3,993 4,012 4,031 4,051 h We also applied 75% residential discharge factors in our 2016 Sydney Water and Hunter Water price reviews.
+Current IPART decision Category 2021-22 2022-23 2023-24 2024-25 2025-26 CCC Water's proposed discharge volumes 3,965 3,985 4,004 4,023 4,043 IPART decision on discharge volumes using aligned discharge factors 3,993 4,012 4,031 4,051

-Source: CCC Water pricing proposal to IPART - Technical Paper 7 Demand for water services, September 2021, p 18 and IPART analysis.
+Source: CCC Water, pricing proposal to IPART - Technical Paper 7 Demand for water services, September 2021, p 18 and IPART analysis.

-&lt;sup>g Discharge factors are used because wastewater discharges are generally not metered.
+^h Discharge factors are used because wastewater discharges are generally not metered.